 - Plan you logistics and explore cool neighborhoods with this curated list of 18 Paris travel guides.

 - Find awesome street art in Paris.

 - Get inspired to visit Paris with these 32 books set there.

 - Up your Instagram game with these 15 photogenic spots in Paris.

 If you’d like to take a classic guide book with you, check out the Lonely Planet Paris Guide.
-The digital version is free with an Amazon Prime membership.
-If you don’t have an Amazon Prime account, you can get a 30-day free trial HERE.
+The digital version is free with an Amazon Kindle Unlimited account.
+If you don’t have an Kindle Unlimited, you can get a 30-day free trial HERE.

 There are so many things to do in Paris in four days that you’ll have some hard choices to make when designing your itinerary.
 I hope that you have found this trip planner useful.
 Be sure to leave space in your trip to experience serendipity…and don’t forget to eat plenty of chocolate!
 Bon Voyage.

 Stay up to date with Wayfaring Views and subscribe to the newsletter.

 Help your friends figure out what to do in Paris and pin this post!